aiclub-igdtuw/AIMLMonth2023/Minor Project/ProblemStatements.md

 <h3 id="project36">36.
-Weather History Prediction   ✒ </h3>
+Movie Success Prediction   ✒ </h3>
-<p> Weather history visualization of a particular area has been given.<p>
+<p>What can we say about the success of a movie before it is released?
+Are there certain companies (Pixar?) that have found a consistent formula?Given that major films costing over $100 million to produce can still flop, this question is more important than ever to the industry.
+Film aficionados might have different interests.
+Can we predict which films will be highly rated, whether or not they are a commercial success?

+This is a great place to start digging in to those questions, with data on the plot, cast, crew, budget, and revenues of several thousand films.<p>
-<h4>👩‍💻 Dataset - </h4><p>https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata<p>
+<h4>👩‍💻 Dataset - </h4><p>https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata?select=tmdb_5000_movies.csv<p>
 <h4>📌 Tasks - </h4>
 <ul>
-<li> Are there any inconsistent or incorrect data entries that need to be corrected or standardized?</li>
+<li>Are there any inconsistent or incorrect data entries that need to be corrected or standardized?</li>
-<li>How can we visualize the distribution of movie revenue and rating in the dataset?</li>
+<li>How can we visualize the distribution of movie revenue and runtime in the dataset?</li>
-<li>Can we create visualizations to understand the relationship between different variables (e.g., genre, budget) and movie revenue or rating?</li>
+<li>Can we create visualizations to understand the relationship between variables (popularity, budget) ?</li>
-<li>How can we visualize the correlation between different features (e.g., budget, runtime) and movie revenue or rating?
+<li>How can we visualize the correlation between features vote average and vote count ?
 </li>
-<li> Can we visualize the distribution of different genres in the dataset and their respective revenue and rating trends?</li></ul> <br />
+<li>What are the key insights you can derive from the dataset in terms of its structure, size, and basic statistics?
+Create a summary report .( hint: use pandas .describe() function ) , Also share your insights you learned by this report.</li></ul> <br />

 <h3 id="project37">37.
-Weather histoy    ✒ </h3>
+Weather History Dataset  ✒ </h3>
 <p> Weather history visulisation of a periticuar area has been provided.<p>
 <h4>👩‍💻 Dataset - </h4><p>https://github.com/fivethirtyeight/data/blob/master/us-weather-history/KCLT.csv<p>
 <h4>📌 Tasks - </h4>